 Cookies

 - In a large bowl, whisk together the flour, cornstarch, salt, baking soda and baking powder.
-Set aside.2 ¾ cups all purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon kosher salt, 1 tablespoon cornstarch
+Set aside.2 ¾ cups (330 grams) all purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon kosher salt, 1 tablespoon cornstarch

 - Pour the dry ingredients into the wet ingredients and stir until just combined.
 Cover the bowl with plastic wrap and chill for 1 hour.